- Home ›

 Bolstering one's courage

 People engage in social media to connect with others.
-So, if someone is feeling unhappy in their marriage and receives encouragement to leave their partner from their social network providing emotional support, the unhappy spouse might feel encouraged to act.
+So, if someone is feeling unhappy in their marriage and receives encouragement to leave their partner from their social network providing emotional support, they might feel encouraged to act.

 Facilitating online infidelity

-This emerging infidelity type describes how people can form romantic and sexual relationships with people that are not their spouse, maintained through electronic conversations.
-These relationships, which begin online and may lead to face-to-face indiscretions, degrade the bond of the marriage, and destroy trust between partners.
+This emerging infidelity type involves forming romantic and sexual relationships with people that are not your spouse, maintained through electronic conversations.
+These relationships, which begin online and may lead to face-to-face indiscretions, degrade the bond of the marriage and destroy trust between partners.

-YouGov America reports that one in six of the current users of dating apps reports that cheating on their spouse is one of the reasons they use them.
+YouGov America reports that one in six of current users of dating apps report that cheating on their spouse is one of the reasons they use them.

 Social Media Before Divorce